hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfplan.html.md

 ---
 layout: enterprise2
-page_title: "Sentinel - Terraform Enterprise"
+page_title: "tfplan - Imports - Sentinel - Terraform Enterprise"
 sidebar_current: "docs-enterprise2-sentinel-imports-tfplan"
 description: |-
     The tfplan import provides access to a Terraform plan.
 A Terraform plan is the file created as a result of `terraform plan` and is the input to `terraform apply`.
 The plan represents the changes that Terraform needs to make to infrastructure to reach the desired state represented by the configuration.